Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic

-The Hessenberg Shifted QR Algorithm, discovered in the late 1950's independently by Francis \cite{francis1961qr,francis1962qr} and Kublanovskaya \cite{kublanovskaya1962some}, has been for several decades the most widely used method for approximately\footnote{In the sense of backward error, i.e., exactly computing the eigenvalues of a nearby matrix.} computing all of the eigenvalues of a dense matrix.
-It is implemented in all of the major software packages for numerical linear algebra and was listed as one of the ``Top 10 algorithms of the twentieth century,'' along with the Metropolis algorithm and the Simplex algorithm \cite{dongarra2000guest, parlett2000qr}.
+The Hessenberg shifted QR algorithm, discovered in the late 1950's by Francis \cite{francis1961qr,francis1962qr} (see also Kublanovskaya \cite{kublanovskaya1962some}), is and has been for several decades the most widely used method for approximately\footnote{In the sense of backward error, i.e., exactly computing the eigenvalues of a nearby matrix.} computing all of the eigenvalues of a dense matrix.
+It is implemented in all of the major software packages for numerical linear algebra and was listed as one of the ``Top 10 algorithms of the twentieth century'' \cite{dongarra2000guest, parlett2000qr}.
 The algorithm is specified by a {\em shifting strategy}, which is an efficiently computable\footnote{In this paper, we assume exact arithmetic with complex numbers and count arithmetic operations as a measure of complexity.} function where $\H^{n\times n}$ is the set of $n\times n$ complex Hessenberg\footnote{A matrix $H$ is (upper) Hessenberg if $H(i,j)=0$ whenever $i>j+1$.
 Such matrices are ``almost'' upper triangular.} matrices and $\Pol_k$ is the set of monic complex univariate polynomials of degree $k$, for some $k=k(n)$ typically much smaller than $n$.
-The word ``shift'' comes from the fact that when $k=1$ we have $p_t(H_t)=H_t-s_tI$ for some $s_t\in \C$.
+The word ``shift'' comes from the fact that when $k=1$ we have $p_t(H_t)=H_t-s_t$\footnote{Hereon, following a convention from operator theory, we will use scalars to denote scalar multiples of the identity.} for some $s_t\in \C$.
 The algorithm then consists of the following discrete-time isospectral nonlinear dynamical system on $\H^{n\times n}$, given an initial condition $H_0$:

-The first step in \eqref{eqn:iterdef} is a $QR$ decomposition so that $Q_t$ is unitary.
-It is not hard to see that each iteration preserves the Hessenberg structure; we ignore the case when $p_t(H_t)$ is singular in this introduction (see Section \ref{sec:related} for a discussion).
+The first step in \eqref{eqn:iterdef} is a $QR$ decomposition, i.e. $Q_t$ is unitary and $R_t$ is upper triangular.
+It is not hard to see that this iteration preserves Hessenberg structure.
+Moreover, under the specification that the diagonal entries of $R_t$ are positive, the QR decomposition is uniquely determined whenever $p_t(H_t)$ is invertible.
+Therefore, for the sake of simplicity, in this introduction we will ignore the case when $p_t(H_t)$ is singular (see Section \ref{sec:related} for a discussion).